Skip to main content

 The side effects from vaccines given together are expected to be similar to the side effects of each vaccine when given alone.

-For further information about vaccine co-administration with Abrysvo®, see the Green Book on immunisation - Chapter 27a Respiratory Syncytial Virus (RSV) (external site)
+For further information about vaccine co-administration with Abrysvo®, see Respiratory syncytial virus: the green book (external site)

 Vaccine co-administration in older adults